Frequently Asked Questions

 Can my child start preschool at any time during the year?

-Yes, we accept registrations at any time throughout the school year, as long as there is space available.
+We accept registrations until March of the current school year, as long as there is space available.

 Can I come and visit the preschool before I register my child?